renogomez/cc-2019-research-msk/README.md

 - **Producer API:** The producer API allows applications to send streams of data to topics in the Kafka cluster.
 - **Consumer API:** The Connect API allows applications to read streams of data from topics in the Kafka cluster.
 - **Connect API:** The consumer API allows implementing connectors that continually pull from some source data system into Kafka or push from Kafka into some sink data system.
 - **Streams API:** The Streams API allows transforming streams of data from input topics to output topics.
+Using the API is possible to transform, aggregate and derive new data.
-- **AdminClient API:** The AdminClient API supports managing and inspecting topics, brokers, acls, and other Kafka objects.
+- **AdminClient API:** The AdminClient API supports managing and inspecting topics, brokers, ACLs, and other Kafka objects.

 Putting all together, this is how the main components are connected: